Discover Your Curly Hair Type With Our Easy Guide

 Generally speaking, type 2 hair has a pretty light curl pattern, traditionally with loose waves or soft, S-shaped curls.

 This hair type is the least curly.
 It’s quite fine with light, S-shaped waves that don’t have a lot of definition.
 Although 2A hair lacks volume, the good news is that it’s easy to manipulate.

 Type 2C hair is the thickest of the type 2 hair types.
 2C hair has well-pronounced S-shape waves which start at the roots.
 This hair type is generally coarse and can be susceptible to frizz.
 Want to know a celebrity who has this hair type?
 When she doesn’t straighten her locks, Salma Hayek is actually a type 2C.

 Light to very curly, type 3 hair types have a clear curl pattern and a soft texture.

-Does your hair have a clear S-shape with a bit more spring to it?
+Does your hair have a defined S-shape with a bit more spring to it?
 Then you probably fit into 3A.
-This type of hair is prone to frizz and loss of definition – at least in comparison to type 2C.
-Brit singer Lorde’s locks are the perfect example of these ‘classic’, ringlet-like curls.
+3A hair is often lightweight but full of body and shine.
+Kiwi singer Lorde’s locks are the perfect example of these ‘classic’, ringlet-like curls.

 This hair type is slightly smaller and more spiralled.
 It also lacks a bit of shine because the curl pattern is tighter and a little denser (which can affect the distribution of natural oils along the hair shaft).
 Not that we’ve noticed any lacklustre locks on Keri Russell when she played in the series Felicity or Anna Shaffer in the Harry Potter movies.